-Through its exploration of the intolerance pervasive in 1950s United States, To Kill a Mockingbird delves into discrimination across all socioeconomic lines.
+Through its exploration of the intolerance pervasive in 1950s United States, 'To Kill a Mockingbird' delves into discrimination across all socioeconomic lines.
 Serving as a cornerstone of American literature, the novel advocates for compassion and empathy towards others.
 In our class, we will dissect its plot, narration, characterization, and themes, delving into the nuances of its argumentation and appeals.
 Additionally, we'll appreciate the art of storytelling as a powerful form of argument.

-Instructions:
+Directions:

-- Read To Kill a Mockingbird by Harper Lee.
+Read To Kill a Mockingbird by Harper Lee.
 This book is a must-read classic American novel.
-Make sure you read all of it; otherwise, completing the assignment below will be quite difficult.
+Make sure you read all of it.
+Otherwise, completing the assignment below will be quite difficult.
 Many students believe that watching a movie version of a book is the same as reading the book.
 This is not correct.
 The movie version of To Kill a Mockingbird differs in significant ways from the novel.
-All assignments for this novel are based on close readings from the book. - 2.
-Once you have completed reading To Kill a Mockingbird, download, print, and complete the worksheet titled "Summer Reading Project: To Kill a Mockingbird" which follows on this document. - 3.
-If you prefer to type your answers, you may. - 4.
-This worksheet must be submitted on paper. - 5.
-The assignment is a TEST grade and will be due in class on the first day of class.
-Late assignments will be penalized by -10 points per day late.
+All assignments for this novel are based on close readings from the book.

+Once you have completed reading To Kill a Mockingbird, download, print, and complete the worksheet titled "Summer Reading Project: To Kill a Mockingbird" which follows on this document.
+If you prefer to type your answers, you may.
+This worksheet must be submitted on paper.